 Banff Ice Skating Safety Tips

 There is always some level of risk when skating in Banff or Canmore.
-The frozen lakes are a real treat – there are not many areas left in the world you can wild skate like this.
+The frozen lakes are a real treat – there are not many areas left in the world where you can wild skate like this.
 November is off-season in Banff, and skating on the frozen lakes is many locals’ highlight of the month!

 “Wild skating,” as locals call it, is risky, but if you take proper precautions, you can have a safer experience.
 You mustn’t just do what the crowd is doing and think it’s perfectly safe.
 I know your mom asked you as a child: